-In this article I’m going to teach you everything you need to know about how to read and arc flash label.
+In this article, I’m going to teach you everything you need to know about how to read arc flash labels.

-Reading an arc flash label is paramount to your safety in the electrical field and from my experience too many people don’t understand all the information on the label.
+In my opinion, too many people don’t understand all the information on the label.

 After reading this you will understand: